The Definitive Guide to Session Replay

 Evaluation Criteria for Session Replay Vendors

 Below are 10 criteria to consider when evaluating any given session replay tool.
 Each of these considerations should be weighted against a given tool's technical capabilities and features.
 (You can skip to how FullStory stacks up here.)

 Search, Segmenting, or Filtering Sessions

 Now that you have thousands of user sessions, how do you find specific sessions?

 Finding the specific session or set of user sessions that meet given criteria is necessary to get to the “why?” session replay provides.
-Not all tools allow you to search or filter and segment sessions by events.
+Not all vendors allow you to search or filter and segment sessions by events.

 As explained in Session Recording Capabilities, session replay tools record what happens in the DOM.
 Different session replay tools can capture more (or less) than others as web and app elements vary in their complexity.
 If your site has a particularly nuanced or complicated setup, it’s worth checking to make sure the session replay tool you’re researching will work.

 Session replay tools necessarily use proprietary code to capture data from your site or app.
 The technology and implementation can affect the speed of your site.